-In the Background section of the Consent and Permit to Collect, it states that under the Act, a permit is given "to disturb and move Aboriginal objects for the purpose of salvage and also a consent pursuant to section 90 of the Act to destroy, damage or deface Aboriginal objects in the course of development activities associated with the Shell Cove Boatharbour/Marina Project".
+In the Background section of the Consent and Permit to Collect (No. 2534), it states that under the Act, a permit is given "to disturb and move Aboriginal objects for the purpose of salvage and also a consent pursuant to section 90 of the Act to destroy, damage or deface

+Aboriginal objects in the course of development activities associated with the Shell Cove Boatharbour/Marina Project".

-There are special conditions in the Consent and Permit to Collect that relate to the development site.
+There are special conditions in the Consent and Permit to Collect that relate to this site that details the salvage measures that must be carried out prior to impact of this scatter.